prettyleaf/marz-reverse-proxy/README.md

 <p align="center"><a href="#"><img src="./media/marz_rp_install.png" alt="Image"></a></p>

 ### Note:
-- Once the configuration is complete, the script will display all the necessary links and login information for the MARZBAN administration panel.
+- Once the configuration is complete, the script will display all the necessary links and login information for the administration panel.
 - All configurations can be modified as needed due to the flexibility of the settings.

 -----

-### If this script was useful for you, give it a star ⭐
+> [!IMPORTANT]
+> This repository is intended solely for educational purposes and for studying the principles of reverse proxy servers and network security.
+The script demonstrates the setup of a proxy server using NGINX for reverse proxy, traffic management, and attack protection.
+>
+>We strongly remind you that using this tool to bypass network restrictions or censorship is illegal in certain countries that have laws regulating the use of technologies to circumvent internet restrictions.
+>
+>This project is not intended for use in ways that violate information protection laws or interfere with censorship mechanisms.
+We take no responsibility for any legal consequences arising from the use of this script.
+>
+>Use this tool/script only for demonstration purposes, as an example of reverse proxy operation and data protection.
+We strongly recommend removing the script after reviewing it.
+Further use is at your own risk.
+>
+>If you are unsure whether the use of this tool or its components violates the laws of your country, refrain from interacting with this tool.

 -----